adelajaOlamilekan/hackSoftware/README.md

 # hackSoftware
-Contains Low-level softwares (Assembler to OS) for the hack computer.
+Contains Low-level softwares code (Assembler and Operating System development code) for the hack computer.